Marine life: Fungi

 Over 1500 species of fungi are known from marine environments.
 These are parasitic on marine algae or animals, or are saprobes feeding on dead organic matter from algae, corals, protozoan cysts, sea grasses, wood and other substrata.
 Spores of many species have special appendages which facilitate attachment to the substratum.
 Marine fungi can also be found in sea foam and around hydrothermal areas of the ocean.
 A diverse range of unusual secondary metabolites is produced by marine fungi.

 Mycoplankton are saprotropic members of the plankton communities of marine and freshwater ecosystems.
 They are composed of filamentous free-living fungi and yeasts associated with planktonic particles or phytoplankton.
 Similar to bacterioplankton, these aquatic fungi play a significant role in heterotrophic mineralization and nutrient cycling.
 Mycoplankton can be up to 20 mm in diameter and over 50 mm in length.

 A typical milliliter of seawater contains about 103 to 104 fungal cells.
 This number is greater in coastal ecosystems and estuaries due to nutritional runoff from terrestrial communities.
-A higher diversity of mycoplankton is found around coasts and in surface waters down to 1000 metres, with a vertical profile that depends on how abundant phytoplankton is.
+A higher diversity of mycoplankton is found around coasts and in surface waters down to 1000 meters, with a vertical profile that depends on how abundant phytoplankton is.
 This profile changes between seasons due to changes in nutrient availability.
 Marine fungi survive in a constant oxygen deficient environment, and therefore depend on oxygen diffusion by turbulence and oxygen generated by photosynthetic organisms.

 Marine fungi can be classified as: